 sudo ufw status

-Alternatively, try accessing the localhost:
+Alternatively, try accessing http://localhost if testing locally.

 If you’ve set up everything correctly, the Nginx default landing page should appear.